jonnyweatherly/aajonusnet/md/Interviews/WGDR Interview.md

 H: It's great to have you on with us, Aajonus.

-A: Well, thank you, Antonio.
+A: Well, thank you, Tonio.
 How are you today?

 H: I'm doing really good.
 And I have Mark Harmon in the studio with me as well.
 Good morning, Mark.